actuaryhafeez/diabetes-progression-prediction--flask-postman/README.md

     jupyter notebook
 ### Start the Flask server by running the command python app.py in the terminal.
     flask run
-### Open a web browser and navigate to http://localhost:5000 to access the home page of the application.
 ### Send a POST request to http://localhost:5000/predict_diabetes using Postman, with the input data as a JSON object.
 Data is preprocessed.

     {